13 successful business tips

 Tips for starting a business (or side hustle)

 There is a lot to think about when you start a business.
 It’s more than just the day-to-day tasks but also planning for the future, investing, sorting tax and paperwork, and dealing with customers.
 It’s very easy to lose track and let important things slip past.
 You may even notice until it’s too late.
 You need to find a way to stay organised.
-Some people use a diary, some their phone calendar, other use notes, and whiteboards or alarms or even post-its.
+Some people use a diary, some their phone calendar, others use notes, whiteboards, alarms or even post-its.
 Whatever works for you, get organised from the beginning to save a lot of hassle later on.

 As a business owner, you will be bombarded with a million things to do.
 There will never be enough hours in the day, and every time you cross something off your to-do list, you’ll add another three.
 You need to learn good time management skills and know when to dedicate your full attention to something and what can be delegated.
 If you don’t have good time management skills, you may feel overwhelmed and fail to meet deadlines.
 Sometimes, you need to say no for the good of your business.